keithalewis/math/uf.md

 It is common for swaps to have unwind agreements that will be exercised if the market moves against them.
 This is an example of a hedging strategy that can be applied to a portfolio to get a more accurate estimate of counterparty risk.
-The CVA haircut should not be applied to trades after they no longer belong to the portfolio.
+The CVA haircut should not be applied to holdings that no longer belong to the portfolio.

 DVA is just the CVA of the party on the other side of the trades.
 The menagerie of XVA measures are attempts to incorporate special